apache/solr/README.md

 ### Quickstart

 Solr uses [Gradle](https://gradle.org/) for its build system.
-Here some useful hints to build and run Solr locally:
+Here are some useful hints to build and run Solr locally:

 - To build a Solr dev distribution for your local run: